IIIF/cookbook-recipes/recipe/0030-multi-volume/index.md

 In this example, we have a Japanese book in two volumes.
 The first resource is a Collection representing the "work" with the `behavior` property value `multi-part` (lines 10-12).
 The two Manifests for each volume are included in the `items` property (beginning with line 13).

 Following the Collection resource are the two Manifests for vol. 1 and vol. 2 that are included in the `items` property of the Collection.
 Note that these Manifests use the `behavior` property value `individuals`.
 The book volumes were imaged as two-page spreads, so should not be presented as `paged`.
-The default `behavior` is `individuals`, so the property could be omitted.
+The default value of the `behavior` property is `individuals`, so the property could be omitted.
 Including the property makes it clear that this is intentional.
 For more information on the `behavior` property, see the [Book behavior (paging) variations][0011] recipe.

 {% include manifest_links.html viewers="UV, Mirador" manifest="collection.json" %}